0xSero/partisia-docs/docs/node-operations/how-system-updates-and-voting-work.md

     }
 ```

-Before you make any changes to your `config.json`, you first navigate to the directory of your `docker-compose.yml` and shut down the container running the image for pbc-mainnet:
+Always shut down your node before making changes to the `config.json`.
+You first navigate to the directory of your `docker-compose.yml` and shut down the container running the image for pbc-mainnet:

 ````bash
 cd pbc